 My husband and I spanked, and I am glad we did.

-The Benefits of Child Discipline
+What Are the Benefits of Child Discipline?

 Proverbs 22:6 says “Train up a child in the way he should go; even when he is old he will not depart from it” (NIV).